Last updated 15 Jul 2026, 19:36 UTC · updated through the trading day

 This daily chart compares Mastercard price movement with live fear, greed, neutral and extreme sentiment readings for the wider market trend.

-During the last 4 days, Mastercard sentiment ranged from 29 (Fear) to 57 (Neutral), with the current reading sitting at 57.
+During the last 882 days, Mastercard sentiment ranged from 13 (Extreme Fear) to 86 (Extreme Greed), with the current reading sitting at 68.

 What Is the Mastercard Fear and Greed Index Today?